SAP-archive/cloud-sdk-android-multiuser/README.md

 Open the project in Android Studio.

 To successfully run the application, the OAuth string constants in the application need to be changed to reflect the new values.
-In the project, type `Ctrl + N` on Windows, or `Command + O` on Mac, and navigate to `MainActivity.java` and change the constants at the top of the file to match your username and client ID.
+In the project, press `Ctrl + N` on Windows, or `Command + O` on Mac, navigate to `MainActivity.java` and change the constants at the top of the file to match your username and client ID.

 ![Update the constants at the top of the MainActivity file](images/update-oauth-constants.png)

-Your username and `OAUTH_CLIENT_ID` string can be found in the mobile services cockpit, as shown below.
+Your `username` and `OAUTH_CLIENT_ID` string can be found in the mobile services cockpit, as shown below.

 ![The OAUTH_CLIENT_ID string located in the mobile services cockpit](images/oauth_client_id.png)

 Run the project to deploy it onto an emulator or device.
 For further details on the app see [DOCUMENTATION.md](DOCUMENTATION.md).